-Cloud architect specialization in this section: Each section of the Cloud Adoption Framework represents a different specialization or variant of the cloud architect role.
-This section of the Cloud Adoption Framework is designed for cloud architects with a passion for operations and management of deploy solutions.
-Within this framework these specialists are referred to frequently as cloud operations or collectively as the cloud operations team.
+Each section of the Cloud Adoption Framework represents a different specialization or variant of the cloud architect role.
+This section of the Cloud Adoption Framework is designed for cloud architects with a passion for operations and management of deployment solutions.
+Within this framework, these specialists are referred to frequently as cloud operations, or collectively as the cloud operations team.

 If you want to follow this guide from beginning to end, this content aids in developing a robust cloud operations strategy.
 The guidance walks you through the theory and implementation of such a strategy.

-Apply the methodology to establish clear business commitments.
+You can also apply the methodology to Establish clear business commitments.